Emille E. O. Ishida, PhD

 My research is focused on machine learning applications to astronomy and in the development of sustainable interdisciplinary scientific environments.

-Main scientific initiatives
+Main scientific activities

 An adaptable LSST community broker based on machine learning